Knowing that we had to get the best bang for our buck, we considered three different approaches to investing in improvements for people on bikes.

 Investment option 3: Spread the funding

 Spread the available funding equally across Tauranga.
 Cycleways could be provided on busy roads, quieter roads or through parks.

 Why we didn’t choose it

-It would potentially take 20 – 30 years before we complete a cycleway network in one area.
+It would potentially take 20 years or more before we complete a cycleway network in one area.
 Also, supporting activities targeted into areas of Tauranga, such as bike parking, cycle training, promotional activities and educational activities, won’t be as effective until a comprehensive network is established.